Please note: you must request a travel grant at least 3-4 weeks BEFORE you travel.

 Each academic year, the College of Graduate and Professional Studies will fund travel grants to any graduate students admitted to one of Longwood’s graduate programs (endorsement programs are included) in the following amounts:

-In-state conferences: up to $250.00 to cover conference registration and hotel (the grant will not cover meals, travel, or other expenses, and AirBnB accommodations are not allowed).
+For attending a conference: up to $250.00 to cover conference registration and hotel for an in-state or out-of-state conference (the grant will not cover meals, travel, or other expenses, and AirBnB accommodations are not allowed).
 When a program has more than 10 students traveling to any single conference, adjustments to this grant amount may be made.

-Out-of-state conferences: up to $500.00 to cover conference registration, hotel, and flight or mileage to and from the conference (the grant will not cover meals or other expenses).
-This grant is only for students presenting, receiving an award, or working at the conference.
+For presentation at a conference, receiving an award, or working at the conference: up to $250 for in-state or $500.00 for out-of-state to cover conference registration, hotel, and (for out-of-state conferences only) flight or mileage to and from the conference (the grant will not cover meals or other expenses).

-Multiple conferences: Funding for two conferences per student may be available if that student is presenting or receiving an award at one or both, depending on availability of funds.
+Multiple conferences: Funding for two conferences per student is only available if that student is presenting or receiving an award at one or both and depends on availability of funds.

 Graduate students who receive a professional travel grant are asked to submit a photo of themselves at the conference (and/or presenting if applicable) and to write a one-paragraph reflection upon returning.
 The reflection should include a few highlights from the conference that you found most useful to your studies and/or career.
 It should also include one or two benefits you felt you gained by attending.

 Once you are approved to travel, you will be added as a contributor to our Grad Travel blog.
 Upon returning from the conference, upload your conference photo and reflection on the blog.

 You must be a graduate student admitted to a program to be eligible for this travel grant.

 Students are responsible for any charges incurred prior to travel if the trip is not made.
 This includes nonrefundable registration fees, canceled flight fees, and hotel charges.